limacv/CorrelationLayer/README.md

 ```python
 from correlation_torch import CorrTorch as Correlation
 ```
-that should be seamless switch to the new layer.
+that should seamlessly switch to the new layer.

 ## Sample of test